rtmigo/fmap_dart/README.md

 # [fmap](https://github.com/rtmigo/fmap)

-`Fmap` is a key-value collection stored on filesystem.
-An easy-to-use approach to caching or persistent blob storage.
+Fmap is an easy-to-use approach to caching or persistent blob storage. `Fmap` is a key-value collection stored on filesystem.

 ``` dart
 var fmap = Fmap(directory);